AliSaadati/mission-fed-assessment-react/README.md

 # Mission Federal Assessment - Cataas
-### Ali Saadati
+#### Ali Saadati

-## To run
+## Run the project

 Install npm and node

-Open root folder in terminal and type 'npm install' to install all dependencies to project
+Open root folder in terminal and type 'npm install' to install all dependencies to the project locally

-type npm run start to open the application in a development server
+type 'npm run start' to run the application in a development server locally